dromotherm/documentation/pages/themis/DLCF/README.md

 water_t = 1.5 * (20 - t_ext) + 20
 ```

-The cell circuit (in green on the following map) is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building.
+The cell circuit (in green on the following map) is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building : tin walls, no crawl space, inproperly sized heaters.

 ![heating network view](heating_network_DLCFd.png)